bhits/logback-audit/docs/docker-image-desc.md

 For more information and related downloads for Consent2Share, please visit [Consent2Share](https://bhits.github.io/consent2share/).

-# How to use this image
+# How to Use This Image

-## Start a Logback Audit Server instance
+## Start a Logback Audit Server Instance

 Be sure to familiarize yourself with the repository's [README.md](https://github.com/bhits/logback-audit) file before starting the instance.